ZhenyaPav/maubot-llm/README.md

 A Matrix AI chat bot using [Oogabooga's text-gen-webui](https://github.com/oobabooga/text-generation-webui) backend.
 Based on the [ChatGPT Maubot Plugin](https://github.com/williamkray/maubot-chatgpt)

-This bot is still in early stages of development, and will probably require tinkering to run it.
+~This bot is still in early stages of development, and will probably require tinkering to run it.~

+Since text-generation-webui has transitioned to OpenAI API, this project is now deprecated, and the [Original Maubot Plugin](https://github.com/williamkray/maubot-chatgpt) should be used instead.

 ### Character cards